Pilatch/simple-component/README.md

     })
     </script>

+## Browser Support

 This does _not_ support slots, Shadow DOM, Shady CSS or anything fancy.
-We recommend that you style your simple components using [BEM](http://getbem.com/) to prevent styles from leaking out of your component.
+We recommend that you style your simple components using a [BEM](http://getbem.com/)-like approach to prevent styles from leaking out of your component.
 See [test/search-bar.css](./test/search-bar.css) for an example.

-Note that for full browser support, we recommend using simple-web-component alonside a dependency on webcomponents v0, which you would add to your package.json like so.
+Note that for full browser support, we recommend using simple-component-v0 alonside a dependency on webcomponents v0, which you would add to your `package.json`.

+## Installation

     "dependencies": {
       "webcomponentsjsv0": "git://github.com/webcomponents/webcomponentsjs.git#v0",
-      "simple-web-component": "git@github.com:Pilatch/simple-web-component.git"
+      "simple-component-v0": "^1.0.0"
     }

 Then install these, via `yarn install` and reference them in script tags.

     <script src="node_modules/webcomponentsjsv0/webcomponents-lite.js"></script>
-    <script src="node_modules/simple-web-component/index.js"></script>
+    <script src="node_modules/simple-component-v0/index.js"></script>

+## Documancy

-For more information, clone this repository, start the server with
+For more information, clone this repository.
+Start the server with `yarn start` then navigate to [localhost:3007/docs](http://localhost:3007/docs) in your browser.

-    yarn start

-Then navigate to [localhost:3007/docs](http://localhost:3007/docs) in your browser.

 Or see an even more complex (but still simple) example of a search-bar web component at [localhost:3007/test](http://localhost:3007/test).

+## Why?

+Why does this even exist, if web components v1 is the hotness, and simple-component-v0 doesn't offer any features?

+  * The v1 spec wants you to write a `class` for each web componenent.
+Should you support older browsers that don't know what a `class` is, what hoops are you willing to jump through to make that happen?
+Here's a [Stack Overflow answer](https://stackoverflow.com/questions/44729754/will-custom-elements-v1-ever-work-on-internet-explorer-11) to that.
+  * At the time of this writing Shadow DOM hasn't yet been implemented in all major browsers, and the polyfills for it are expensive.
+  * Some developers want their components to easily inherit global styles.
+For instance, you may want all your web components to have have their text in the same font as you're using on the page.
+[Again, what hoops do you want to jump through?](https://www.smashingmagazine.com/2016/12/styling-web-components-using-a-shared-style-sheet/)
+  * This works in code bases that use the web components v0 specification.
+  * Some developers may find the `<template>` approach more attractive than [JavaScript options](https://www.html5rocks.com/en/tutorials/webcomponents/customelements/).
+  * Virtual DOM rendering engines, such as those in [Elm](http://elm-lang.org/blog/blazing-fast-html), [React](https://reactjs.org/docs/faq-internals.html), and [Vue](https://vuejs.org/v2/guide/comparison.html), create and discard HTMLElements flippantly, so there's a benefit to having some simple web components with low performance overhead.